Zakrzewski family murders: Plea of guilt and sentencing

-On March 31, 1996, the jury returned with their verdict on sentence, recommending the death penalty twice for Zakrzewski on charges of killing his wife and son, while they settled on a life sentence for the murder of Zakrzewski's daughter.
+On March 31, 1996, the jury recommended the death penalty twice for Zakrzewski on charges of killing his wife and son, while it settled on a life sentence for the murder of Zakrzewski's daughter.
 The vote for the death penalty was 7–5 in the deaths of both Kim and Sylvia, while it was 6–6 for Anna's death, which led to an automatic recommendation for life imprisonment.

-In the final hearing before formal sentencing, Zakrzewski’s attorney, Elton Killam, urged the court to spare his client from the death penalty, arguing that Zakrzewski acted under extreme emotional and mental distress at the time of the killings.
-Killam claimed that Zakrzewski had endured long-term psychological abuse by his wife, Sylvia, who had been unfaithful, engaged in gambling, and threatened to leave him and take their children to her native Korea.
+In the final hearing before formal sentencing, Zakrzewski’s attorney Elton Killam urged the court to spare his client from the death penalty, arguing that Zakrzewski acted under extreme emotional and mental distress at the time of the killings.
+Killam claimed that Zakrzewski endured long-term psychological abuse by Sylvia, who had been unfaithful, engaged in gambling, and threatened to leave him and take their children to her native Korea.
 According to the defense, Zakrzewski’s thinking was deeply distorted, and he believed he was acting out of a misguided sense of mercy.
 Killam stated that Zakrzewski’s motive was to prevent his children from suffering, as he feared they would grow up in Korea as "half-breeds" who would not be accepted by society.
 He emphasized that Zakrzewski intended the deaths to be instantaneous and without pain.
 Calling the case “bizarre,” Killam acknowledged the difficulty of understanding how a father could commit such a crime but asked the judge to impose a life sentence instead of death.

 In contrast, Assistant State Attorney Bobby Elmore strongly advocated for the death penalty in all three murders, characterizing the killings as deliberate, brutal, and emotionally devastating.
 Elmore argued that the murder of five-year-old Anna was particularly heinous because she was the last to die, and he contended she may have witnessed the aftermath of her brother’s death.
 Elmore rejected the defense’s portrayal of the killings as merciful, emphasizing the calculated and violent nature of the acts.
 He maintained that Zakrzewski’s actions warranted the harshest punishment available under the law—capital punishment.